Hôtel de Ville, Dunkirk: History

 The first town hall of Dunkirk was erected on the current site in 1233.
 Gravelines and Dunkirk had been under English control, when they were attacked by the French marshal, Paul de Thermes, in 1558 during the Italian War of 1551–1559.
 The re-building of the town hall, which had been completely destroyed in the attack, was completed in 1562.
 The new structure, which was designed in the Gothic Revival style and featured fine stained glass windows, was reduced to a shell during a fire in 1642, and the subsequent reconstruction was completed in 1644.
 The new structure was embellished in the neoclassical style with a prominent tetrastyle portico, formed with four Ionic order columns in 1812.

 However, by the late 19th century, the building was dilapidated and the council decided to commission a new town hall on the same site.
 The foundation stone for the new building was laid on 30 May 1897.
-It was designed by Louis Marie Cordonnier in the Renaissance Revival style, built in red brick with stone dressings and was officially opened by the president of France, Émile Loubet, in the presence of Nicholas II of Russia, on 17 September 1901.
+It was designed by Louis Marie Cordonnier in the Flemish Renaissance Revival style, built in red brick with stone dressings and was officially opened by the president of France, Émile Loubet, in the presence of Nicholas II of Russia, on 17 September 1901.